Uranium in Namibia

 Forsys Metals Corp. of Toronto is developing the Valencia uranium project along strike from Rössing and 25 km northeast of it, with geology (alaskite) similar to Rössing.
 Environmental approval for an open pit mine was granted in June 2008 and a mining licence was granted in August 2008 to Valencia Uranium P/L (a wholly owned subsidiary of Forsys).
 Further drilling from 2010 has been at the Namibplaas area, 7 km northeast, with similar geology and which Forsys now fully owns through Dunefield Mining P/L.

-The Norasa project is a proposed development involving both deposits to produce 1900 tU/yr, starting 2015, and Forsys plans a definitive feasibility study on this, including possibly heap leaching.
-Measured and Indicated Resources in October 2013 were 39,700 tU at 0.0167%U with cut-off grades of 100 ppm at Valencia and 160 ppm at Namibplaas.
-Inferred resources add about one-fifth to this.
+The Norasa project is a proposed development involving both deposits to produce 1900 tU/yr, starting 2015, with plant commissioning in mid-2016.
+Forsys plans a definitive feasibility study on this, including possibly heap leaching.
+Radiometric sorting is planned from mid-2018.

 Etango (formerly Goanikontes)